 Tackle your debt

 If you have any personal debt, paying it and avoiding new debt could be an important resolution for the new financial year.
 Consolidating your debt and committing to paying it off within a set period, for example, can be one strategy.

-If you have a mortgage, then increasing the size and frequency of your repayments can also be beneficial as it effectively gives you a risk-free return on your money by saving significantly on interest payments.
+If you have a mortgage, then increasing the size and frequency of your repayments can also be beneficial can effectively give you a risk-free return on your money by saving significantly on interest payments.